mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/01/cosign-with-gke.md

 > Nearly every site runs HTTPS and is, by definition, more secure.
 This is the model that Sigstore wants to follow.

-When I came back from KubeCon NA 2022, I added at the top of my TODO list to play and learn more about [Sigstore's `cosign` in Kubernetes clusters](https://docs.sigstore.dev/cosign/overview/#kubernetes-integrations).
+When I came back from KubeCon NA 2022, I added at the top of my TODO list to _"play and learn more about [Sigstore's `cosign` in Kubernetes clusters](https://docs.sigstore.dev/cosign/overview/#kubernetes-integrations)"_.
 So here I am, like usual, sharing my step by step guide about how to accomplish this while sharing my thoughts and learnings.
-Hope you'll like it and will learn something!
+Hope you'll like it and that you will learn something!

+_Note: while testing this feature, it was also the opportunity for me to open my first PRs in the `sigstore/docs` and `sigstore/policy-controller` repos to fix some frictions I faced: https://github.com/sigstore/docs/pull/63 and https://github.com/sigstore/policy-controller/pull/520._

 This blog article consists on two main sections:
 - [Sign a container image with Cloud KMS and Sigstore's `cosign`](#sign-a-container-image-with-cloud-kms-and-cosign)
 - [Enforce that only signed container images are allowed in a GKE cluster with Sigstore's `policy-controller`](#enforce-that-only-signed-container-images-are-allowed-in-a-gke-cluster-with-sigstores-policy-controller)

-_Note: while testing this feature, it was also the opportunity for me to open my first PRs in the `sigstore/docs` and `sigstore/policy-controller` repos to fix some frictions I faced: https://github.com/sigstore/docs/pull/63 and https://github.com/sigstore/policy-controller/pull/520._

 Define the common bash variables used throughout this blog article:
 ```bash